rcarrata/rcarrata.github.io/_posts/2020-03-15-service-mesh-installation.md

 ### 2.2 Deploy Service Mesh Control Plane

-Let's dig in in the installation of a Service Mesh Control Plane, once we have the operators in place, and the namespace for the installation of the mesh deployed:
+Let's dig into the installation of a Service Mesh Control Plane, once we have the operators in place, and the namespace for the installation of the mesh deployed:

 The file of the basic-istio-install.yaml contains the description of a basic mesh installation with